The Phonograph Girls

 There are countless scenes in movies that include a phonograph.

 But in the most interesting movies (at least in the opinion of Friends of the Phonograph) it can be the star of the show.
-One example of an Edison phonograph and record playing that role is the 2015 Disney movie Tomorrowland.
+One example of an Edison phonograph and a record playing that role is the 2015 Disney movie Tomorrowland.
 To learn more visit The Phonograph in the Movies - The Eiffel Tower, an Edison Record and Tomorrowland.

 Phonographia